-- ♦ To establish a cohesive federation of exceptional schools that work cooperatively to achieve the best outcomes for every child - a.
-To be renowned as an employer of choice for all staff - ♦ To ensure every student receives a broad and balanced education, delivered in an environment that enhances opportunity to: - a.
-Ensure all students upon exit, have developed their academic abilities and extracurricular talents such that they may flourish in the next stage of their life - b.
+- ◆ To establish a cohesive federation of exceptional schools that work cooperatively to achieve the best outcomes for every child - ♦ To ensure every student receives a broad and balanced education, delivered in an environment that enhances opportunity to: - a.
+Ensure all students, upon exit, have developed their academic abilities and extracurricular talents such that they may flourish in the next stage of their life - b.
 Sustain and enhance the reputation of Mossbourne alumni for being excellent employees - c.
 Ensure all Mossbourne staff operate with maximum effect to support outcomes for children - ◆ To establish the Central Services function as a proficient, customer focused and cost effective service - ◆ To generate at least 10% of the Federation's total income from non-government sources to allow greater flexibility in meeting the needs of students: - a.
 To develop the capacity and expertise in order to provide short-term (two year) support to schools outside of the Federation for teaching, learning and leadership - b.
-To develop the capacity in order to provide an external Central Service function for partner schools. - ♦ To improve space utilisation at Mossbourne Community Academy and Mossbourne Victoria Park Academy through the creation of a buildings improvement programme. - ♦ As part of the buildings improvement programme, create additional recreational spaces for post 16 provision.
+To develop the capacity in order to provide an external Central Service function for partner schools - ♦ To improve space utilisation at Mossbourne Community Academy and Mossbourne Victoria Park Academy through the creation of a buildings improvement programme.